WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 01/2026 We are organizing 2nd workshop [Deep Generative Model in Machine Learning: Theory, Principle and Efficacy](https://delta-workshop.github.io/DeLTa2026/) at ICLR 2026!
+Submissions are welcome via [Openreview Site](https://openreview.net/group?id=ICLR.cc/2026/Workshop/DeLTa)!

-* 12/2025 Our tutorial on "Feature Learning Theory" is out: https://delta-workshop.github.io/FeatureLearning-Tutorial/
+* 12/2025 Our tutorial on "Feature Learning Theory" is out: [Demystifying Optimization and Generalization of Deep Learning via Feature Learning Theory](https://delta-workshop.github.io/FeatureLearning-Tutorial/).

 * 11/2025 One paper is accepted by AAAI 2026 **Oral**, [On the Learning Dynamics of Two-layer Linear Networks with Label Noise SGD](https://weihuang05.github.io/).